makermadecnc/makerverse/docs/machines/cnc/maslow.md

 ![Calibration Overview](/assets/machines/maslow/calibration_overview.png)

-### Before you Begin
+### Pre-Flight Check

 Test your frame! **This is extremely important**.

 Use the Shuttle controls to move your sled to all 4 corners of the stock.
 Check that it can reach each corner easily and without obstruction.
-There should be no lift in the sled, no tight wires restricting movement, etc. If you have any of these common problems, do **not** attempt to calibrate.
-Doing so could actually make your calibration worse!
+If you have any of these problems, do **not** attempt to calibrate:

-- Bowing or warping in the stock.
+- Bowing or warping of the stock.
+- Sled lifting or tilting while moving.
 - Wires or obstructions preventing movement.
 - Anything in the way of the sled, such as protruding wood on the frame.
-- Chains not attached to the rotation disk correctly (e.g., rollers came off the disk).
+- Chains not attached to the sled correctly (e.g., rollers came off the disk).

 _Note: rather than fixing a frame problem, you can use the Frame Settings (below) to make your machine size smaller than the standard 8 ft. x 4 ft.
-This will prevent the machine from attempting to access the inaccessible corners._
+This will prevent the machine from attempting to access the inaccessible corners.
+However, after later making changes to the frame to clear the obstruction, the calibration process should be repeated._

 ### Machine Settings

-These options may not need to be changed, as they usually match standard Maslow kits.
+These options may not need to be changed, as they default to match standard Maslow kits.
 However, you should take a moment to review them, just in case:

 - **Sled Weight**: Measured in Newtons, including the router and all.
 - **Rotational Radius**: The radius from the center of the bit to where the chains attach.